 Here is what you will need:

 - Basmati rice.
 Basmati rice is originally cultivated in India and Pakistan and it is no surprise it is used in Indian cooking so often.
-I used white basmati rice in this recipe but you can use brown, which is a slightly healthier option.
+I used white basmati rice in this recipe but you can use brown rice if you prefer.

 - Onion.
 Your everyday brown onions are all you need for this recipe.

 - Spices.
 Ground cumin, coriander, and all-spice.
 I use these spices in my cooking a lot.
-They add so much flavour and have tons of health benefits.
+They add so much flavor.
 If you don’t usually use spices in your cooking, give it a go.
 This recipe is a great way to start.
 The spices blend perfectly with rice, lentils, and onions.
 So delish!!

 What to serve with rice and lentils